IssacDowling/1gpupassvm/README.md

 * Downloads
 * Select the ISO file
 * Forward
-* 80% of your Ram in the Memory section
-* Leave CPU settings alone for later
+* 80% of your ram, leave CPU settings alone for later
 * Forward
 * Untick "Enable Storage For This Machine", we'll handle it later.
 * Forward